 - Limit the collection of information to that which is necessary for the purposes identified.

-- Retain personal information only for as long as necessary to achieve fulfillment of the identified purposes.
+- Retain personal information only for as long as necessary to achieve fulfilment of the identified purposes.

 - Keep personal information as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.